WSE Remote Work Information

 • Phones / Voicemail.
 JH has two phone systems, and remote access is handled differently depending on the system.

-• Microsoft Teams or Lync Phone users (people with phone numbers starting (667) 208-xxxx) already have everything they need to use their phone and voicemail remotely.
+• Microsoft Teams users (people with phone numbers starting (667) 208-xxxx) already have everything they need to use their phone and voicemail remotely.
 Voicemail is delivered as attachments to your email.
 You can use the Teams app on your computer or smartphone to make calls and check messages.
 You can also set your phone to simultaneously ring to another phone (your home landline, or other phone number) if that’s more convenient.
 See the Calls section of the Teams app preferences for your options.

 • Avaya handset users (people with number starting (410) 516-xxxx) can have the same features, but they must be requested and are billed with extra charges.
 The feature to get voicemails delivered to your email is called SMS Voicemail to E-mail and costs $2.50 per month.
 To get your office phone line to ring on another phone (your cell or home landline) you will want to add the EC500 feature for $5.00 per month.